Cortaca Jug: 2013 riot

 The Cortaca Jug is usually associated with an assortment of pre- and post-game parties and drinking.
 Following their 2013 win, SUNY Cortland revelers rioted on the streets of Cortland, throwing beer and other items, flipping cars, and committing other destructive acts that resulted in the arrests of around 30 people.
 New York State police assisted the crowd control, and a "command post" was set up at the local fire station.
 SUNY Cortland President Erik J. Bitterbaum issued a formal apology for the students' behavior.

-In 2017, Students in SUNY Cortland's Student Government Association started a campaign to "Take Back Cortaca", partnering with Mayor Brian Tobin and local authorities to change the outlook on the college after the riot.
+In 2014, Students in SUNY Cortland's Student Government Association started a campaign to "Take Cortaca Back", partnering with Mayor Brian Tobin and local authorities to change the outlook on the college after the riot.
 Their campaign centered around community service initiatives before and after the game.

 Game results

-Ithaca leads the overall series 41–33–3 and the Cortaca Jug series 37–24.
+Ithaca leads the overall series 43–35–3 and the Cortaca Jug series 38–26.